Just Run Lah! - Singapore's online running community | JustRunLah! - Part 203

 Last time I did a race of this distance would have been 2003, as a build up to my first London Marathon.
 In the UK, it’s a ’20 miler’ and my memory of that one was that it was freezing (UK early morning in March) and quite hilly.

 East Coast Park today is neither of those things.
 It’s flat as a pancake and it’s hot.
-I’m on a two gel strategy today (GU – courtesy of Neil, who kindly stepped in when I realised I didn’t have any at 7pm on Saturday night! – cheers mate 🙂 ), having had a banana in the car on the way over.
+I’m on a two-gel strategy today (GU – courtesy of Neil, who kindly stepped in when I realised I didn’t have any at 7pm on Saturday night! – cheers mate 🙂 ), having had a banana in the car on the way over.
 Shug is going with the Camelbak full of iced Squincher, his race tipple of choice.

 Loads of cars on the Service Road, so we end up parking somewhere down by CarPark B1, meaning we have about a kilometre walk up to the start line.
 Quick bag drop and head for the starting pen.
-Wow – starting pen is really narrow and there are already loads of people in it.
+Wow – the starting pen is really narrow and there are already loads of people in it.
 Shug and I push through as best we can but we get stuck a long way from the front.
-In fact, so far back we end up in the Second Wave !
+In fact, so far back we end up in the Second Wave!
 That’s a new experience for both of us, but the plus side is we spend pretty much the next 2.5 hours overtaking people.

 Second Wave flag off is about 5 minutes after the first guys have gone, so probably around 7 mins after the first flag off.
 Since we aren’t racing today, this isn’t such a big deal, but it’s a good reminder to get there early when we ARE racing.